 Patagonia is one of the most incredible, rugged, and sparsely populated places on earth.
 Shared by Argentina and Chile, it is known for its pristine wilderness, magnificent snow-capped peaks, dramatic granite spires, sparkling lakes, and immense glaciers.
-On this 13 day trip, we have picked out the places that will in your memory forever: the breathtaking mountain environs of Torres del Paine National Park in Chile and the stunning Los Glaciares National Park in Argentina.
+On this 13 day trip, we have picked out the places that will live in your memory forever: the breathtaking mountain environs of Torres del Paine National Park in Chile and the stunning Los Glaciares National Park in Argentina.
 Maximum group size: 12.
 You must have a valid passport at time of registration and Travel Insurance is mandatory for this trip.

 What's not included: International and domestic airfare (Once the group is confirmed, AGC will coordinate the purchase of domestic flights for participants, prices of internal flights will be around $350), Buenos Aires airport to hotel transfer if you arrive early, travel from Punta Arenas after the trip if you extend your stay, alcoholic beverages, certain meals as specified in the itinerary, AGC guide gratuities, W Trek Local Guide gratuities, and mandatory travel insurance that covers emergency evacuation.

 This trip is designed for women in excellent physical condition who have hiking experience and want an active exploration of Patagonia.
 This trip is rated 5.
 While the level of activity varies each day, you should be able to hike up to 10 hours on trails with elevation gains of up to 4000 feet while carrying a daypack weighing about 15 pounds.
 We will not be hiking at high elevation but there is significant elevation gain and loss each day.
 Prior to beginning the trip, participants should be engaged in aerobic conditioning for at least 40-50 minutes 4-5 times a week.
 Adding some specific conditioning such as strength training, endurance training, and longer aerobic workouts will be necessary; hiking 3-6 hours once a week, starting at least 6 weeks before the trip, is also recommended.
 Rating: 1 2 3 4 .